plentyfinancial/code-challenge/README.md

 # Challenge

 Welcome!
-In this code challenge, we'll be building the first two pages of our new "Buy a house" flow.
+In this product engineering code challenge, we'll be building the first two pages of our new "Buy a house" flow.

 You'll use the three data sources in [`/data`](data) to satisfy the designs for these pages, found in [`/design`](design).
-I will play the role of your product manager / designer.
+I will play the role of your product manager / designer, answering any questions about about specs/scope, in addition to collaborating with you as an engineer.

 A few things to note: